Complexity Is Great In Video Games, Not In Data Centers

 When you think about it, it’s amazing how complex and difficult some of the early Zelda games were.
 It’s for this reason why a game like Zelda II: Adventure of Link —despite its abysmal title— is still playable in 2016, 28 years after its initial release on the Nintendo Entertainment System.

 Yes, complexity drives all great games.
-We celebrate complexity, and seek it in entertainment.
+We celebrate the complexity and seek it in entertainment.
 But there’s one place where it doesn’t belong, and that is in your data center.

-It’s easy to feel a bit like Link sometimes, walking around your labyrinth of servers and fighting enemies like unexplainable power loss, network outages and cranky, electricity bill-wielding bosses.
-Unfortunately, in the real world, when you encounter these problems you can’t shut off a console, Hulk smash a controller or hop online and read a walkthrough.
+It’s easy to feel a bit like Link sometimes, walking around your labyrinth of servers and fighting enemies like unexplainable power loss, network outages, and cranky, electricity bill-wielding bosses.
+Unfortunately, in the real world, when you encounter these problems you can’t shut off a console, Hulk smashes a controller, or hop online and read a walkthrough.
 You have to come up with answers — and fast.

 The trick is to put your money to good use and invest in power management technologies that will keep your data center running efficiently, keep the C-suite off your back and keep your data center under budget.

 Queue Overworld Theme: